-The role of NGO's in the advancement of Women Discussion of various institutions and how they address women's issues.
-World Bank/IMF and other International Development agencies NGO's b) Dankelman and Davidson, "Water for Health in Kenya", in Women and Environment in the Third World, 37-39

-Traditional Support systems.
+- The role of NGO's in the advancement of Women - Discussion of various institutions and how they address women's issues. - World Bank/IMF and other International Development agencies - NGO's - Traditional Support systems.

-Readings: a)Gardner, (1991) "NGO'S: A New Perspective on Development or a new pon for Bilateral and Multilateral Aid (to be handed out)
+- Gardner, (1991) "NGO'S: A New Perspective on Development or a new pon for Bilateral and Multilateral Aid (to be handed out) - b.
+Dankelman and Davidson, "Water for Health in Kenya", in Women and Environment in the Third World, 37-39